IDOLATRY-12/The Trial of YHVH ELKM Kingship

 (2) the king MUST be elected from among his future subjects.
 He can’t be an alien, or a semi human, or a semi- god.

 For example: David was first anointed by the prophet Samuel, yet he assumed kingship over Israel only after being elected by the elders of Israel’s tribes.

 Why was Adam made from Nature?

-Now we can better understand why ELKM consulted the Six Days and made Adam.
+Earlier we saw that ELKM consulted the Six Days and made Adam.

-Kingship type 3: The kingdom of the Merciful YHVH
+Kingship type 3: The Shy, Modest Kingdom of Y-H-V-H

-In Her Domain, in the Eternal Sabbath, YHVH reigns in such a Holy Way that we can hardly comprehend.
+In Her Domain, the Eternal Sabbath, YHVH reigns in such a Holy Way that we can hardly comprehend.

-This unfortunate event has happened once, before Noah’s Flood. the saddened YHVH was so despaired by Man’s evilness (Genesis 6: 6) that She ‘retracted’ from the Court and left the world in the Hands of ELKM to execute the Flood (Genesis 5: 13)
+This unfortunate event has already happened before Noah’s Flood.
+YHVH was saddened so much that She regretted Her participation in making Adam (Genesis 6: 6.)
+This caused Her to ‘retract’ from the Heavenly Court as it says “And YHVH locked (the door of the ark) from him.”
+She then left the world in the Hands of ELKM who executed the Flood (Genesis 5: 13)